 Ceilings Visually inspected from floor level.
-Ceilings appear to be of plaster/plasterboard design with decorative finishes.
+Plasterboard or lath and plaster design with decorative finishes.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls appear to be plaster/plasterboard lined with decorative finishes.
+The partitions are of timber stud construction, lined in plaster or plasterboard with decorative finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of solid and suspended timber construction, assumed to be overlaid on timber joists.
-Floors were all covered.
+The flooring is of solid and suspended timber construction, assumed to be overlaid on timber joists.
+The floors were partially covered.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The internal joinery finishes are of a traditional timber design.
-Kitchen fittings comprise wall and floor mounted units incorporating a stainless steel sink unit and some integral appliances.
-Staircases link ground, first and attic floors.
+The kitchen fittings comprise floor and wall mounted units incorporating a stainless steel sink unit.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a fireplace to the first floor living room/bedroom however this has been boarded up.
+There is an open fire place within a bedroom.
+It is not known whether this is still operational.
 Internal decorations Visually inspected.
 There are wallpaper and paintwork finishes throughout.
+College Not applicable Cellars Not applicable.